cody-barker/trakable/README.md

-Standing Questions
-1. How do I update other pieces of state like teams and projects, when a task is created?

-For example:

-If I create a new task by making a Post request to /tasks, and use user.tasks.create!, I can update currentUser.tasks with that payload.
-How do I then ensure the rest of my frontend state is appropriately updated? ie projects.tasks and teams.tasks should have this new task as well, right?
-Do I also need to update projects.users, projects.teams, teams.projects, and teams.users?

-I don't believe I'm ever really calling on the full has_many relationship, ie user.projects

---Consider importing other dispatch into a slice so you can dispatch the payload --When creating a task, return it nested in currentUser.projects.tasks and currentUser.teams.tasks instead of currentUser.tasks which isn't very helpful since it's an unorganized list of every task

-2. How do I fetch projects and users after a user is authorized?
+1. How do I fetch projects, teams and users after a user is authorized?
 Currently I need to skip authorize action in order to get them.

-3. Do I separate tasks and users slice?

 Creating Teams